Perfect Puppy Parent Club

 What is included in my investment?

 Every puppy parent that joins our club starts with our Perfect Puppy Parent Guide right after they sign up.
-As we onboard you into the club, you gain access to your Puppy Preschool materials and we schedule an initial 1-on-1 private consultation via Zoom to discuss your goals and challenges, start building skills, and create a customized training plan for you and your pup.
+As we onboard you into the club, you gain access to your Puppy Preschool materials and we schedule you for your guided socialization adventures and/or an initial 1-on-1 private consultation via Zoom to discuss your goals and challenges, start building skills, and create a customized training plan for you and your pup.

-After the initial consultation, you’ll schedule your weekly in-person sessions with your trainer.
-You’ll also be invited to participate in guided socialization adventures and weekly group chats where you can connect with other puppy parents and get your questions answered as they come up!
+After the initial consultation, you’ll have the option to schedule weekly in-person sessions with your trainer.
+You’ll also be invited to participate in additional guided socialization adventures and weekly group chats where you can connect with other puppy parents and get your questions answered as they come up!

 Our skill building curriculum will be tailored to your pup’s needs, but can include any or all of the following: